How to Lose Weight and Get Healthy

 Saint Francis Healthcare System’s Weight Loss Solutions program, now recognized by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) as a Comprehensive Center providing high quality, safe and advanced care, offers possibilities to those who struggle with ongoing weight problems.
 Led by bariatric fellow trained general surgeons Ryan A. LeGrand, MD, and Carson C. Cunningham, MD, this program offers exceptional weight-loss options (surgical and nonsurgical) for those seriously considering a lifestyle change.

-Weight Loss Solutions offers three bariatric surgery options and two nonsurgical solutions:
+Weight Loss Solutions offers three bariatric surgery options and one nonsurgical solution:

 - Roux-En-Y Gastric Bypass